 Diamonds of all sizes and colors are rare.
 But diamonds which are truly colorless are extremely rare indeed.
 This makes them very valuable and very collectible.
 These diamonds achieve the grade of D on the color scale and, assuming other factors are equally high on their own scales, will be very expensive even at small sizes.

 As the scale progresses, each grade indicates an increasing level of color.
-Without a reference diamond to compare the subject stone against, any color can be difficult to see.
-In fact, to all but a diamond expert, color will be impossible to see until quite a way down the scale.
+Without a referencing diamond to compare the subject stone against, any color can be difficult to see.
+In fact, to all but a diamond expert, the color will be impossible to see until quite a way down the scale.